seyfullah642/ml-and-ai/uc-berkley/capstone-final/README.md

 #### Link to plots

-Creating plots are a great way to have a visual representation of data as it tells us a story about the data.
+Creating plots are a great way to have a visual representation, and it tells us a story about the data.

 ![alt text](https://github.com/seyfullah642/ml-and-ai/blob/main/uc-berkley/capstone-final/height_distr.png)